OpenGL Camera

 The rotation part MR of lookAt is much harder than translation because you have to calculate 1st, 2nd and 3rd columns of the rotation matrix all together.

-First, compute the normalized forward vector forward vector from the target position vt to the eye position ve of the rotation matrix.
+First, compute the normalized forward vector from the target position vt to the eye position ve of the rotation matrix.
 Note that the forward vector is from the target to the eye position, not eye to target because the scene is actually rotated, not the camera is.

-Second, compute the normalized left vector left vector by performing cross product with a given camera's up vector.
+Second, compute the normalized left vector by performing cross product with a given camera's up vector.
 If the up vector is not provided, you may use (0, 1, 0) by assuming the camera is straight up to +Y axis.

-Finally, re-calculate the normalized up vector up vector by doing cross product the forward and left vectors, so all 3 vectors are orthonormal (perpendicular and unit length).
+Finally, re-calculate the normalized up vector by doing cross product the forward and left vectors, so all 3 vectors are orthonormal (perpendicular and unit length).
 Note we do not normalize the up vector because the cross product of 2 perpendicular unit vectors also produces a unit vector.

 Therefore, the rotation part MR of lookAt is finding the rotation matrix from the target to the eye position, then invert it.
 And, the inverse matrix is equal to its transpose matrix because it is orthogonal which each column has unit length and perpendicular to the other column.